HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - persist in trying to understand the intermittant appearance of these blocks.
 - CnIt and f.c.r. could be shared, refactored content
   - consider the potential enhancements of a dynamic, generic title. based on the current ToolStack
-    - Chat... suloutions should be effective
+    - Chat... solutions should be effective
 - integrate GitHub into the ToolStack via GpTV5
   - ...
 - prepare for 0819 at LoTm